Fraud Defense Lawyer Serving Mesa, Glendale, and Scottsdale and all Arizona

 White collar crime is a crime committed in order to make financial gain through deceit.
 It is not a violent form of crime, though in certain cases, force and coercion may be used to perpetuate it or conceal it.
 White collar crime seriously affects tremendous numbers of people annually, depriving them of their hard-earned wages, savings, and investments, and depleting businesses, corporations, government agencies, and public and private schools.
 At Blischak Law Firm, we are well aware of how easy it is to get sucked into white collar crime, at times because someone you work with has already paved the way, and at other times because you take a small misstep that goes unnoticed, enticing you to commit a bigger indiscretion.
 Whatever the reason you have been arrested, we always assume that you are innocent until proven guilty and work diligently to defend your rights and your freedom.

-Types of White Collar Crime
+Types of White Collar Crime and Fraud

 There are a great many varieties of white collar crime, including: